Transforming Jetty Road Glenelg - FAQs

 We are working closely with businesses to ensure they retain access to their business during their normal operating time.

-We will also provide support with wayfinding signage to ensure visitors can access businesses and promote widely that Jetty Road Glenelg is still open for business.
+We will also provide support with wayfinding signage to ensure visitors can access businesses and promote widely that Jetty Road, Glenelg is still open for business.

 - Will there be a requirement for businesses to upgrade their shopfronts and make shop entrances DDA compliant?